xanderstevenson/prompt-engineering-practice/README.md

 > **Note:** How to obtain a Mistral AI API Key
 > 1.  **Create a Mistral AI Account**: Go to [Mistral AI](https://mistral.ai/) and sign up for an account.
 Create an Organization.
 Set up Multi-Factor Authentication (MFA) for enhanced security.
-> 2.  **Generate an API Key**: Navigate to the Mistral Console.
+> 2.  **Generate an API Key**: Navigate to the Mistral dashboard console (La Platforme).
 Go to `API Keys` and click "Create New Key".
 Copy the generated API key.

 ### Run the Flask App